(Updated 2021) Top 100 Theater Books Every Theater Maker Should Read.

 - The Stage Producer’s Business and Legal Guide by Charles Grippo

 The entire range of individuals involved in entertainment — performers, writers, and directors to box office managers, theater board members, and theater owners — will find comprehensive answers to questions on every aspect of theater business and law.
-Written by attorney, producer, and playwright, this book reveals hundreds of insider strategies for minimizing legal costs, negotiating contracts, and licensing and producing plays.
+Written by an attorney, producer, and playwright, this book reveals hundreds of insider strategies for minimizing legal costs, negotiating contracts, and licensing and producing plays.
 It also features expert, practical advice on such topics as tax risks and liabilities, safety regulations, organizing the theater company, financing, box office management, not-for-profit management, and much more.
 Plus everything is explained clearly, written without a lot of legal jargon.

 - Self-Disciplined Producer: Develop a Powerful Work Ethic, Improve Your Focus, and Produce Better Results by Martin Meadows